 Entry with a small tea setup and minibar on the left

 Conrad Centennial Public areas

 The public areas of the hotel were quite nice, especially the very modern lobby.

 I didn’t notice anyone breaking the code, but I found this sign a bit humorous.

 The fitness center was excellent, if a bit small.
 It is on the same level as the outdoor pool.
-The 4th floor is also where the Salon by the Pool is located, where we had breakfast each day.
+The 4th floor is also the location ofthe Salon by the Pool, where we had breakfast each day.

 Only a small portion of the varied breakfast options.

 Breakfast was quite extensive, with multiple stations of hot and cold items available.
 There was always western style options, plus various Singaporean choices that varied by day.
 They had multiple fresh juices and smoothies plus a lot of fresh pastries.

 The focus of our time in Singapore was not the hotel, but we were happy with the location and the service we received at the Conrad.
 The property is the the Marina Centre, near Marina Bay, and an easy walk to downtown.
 Here are some views from our room:

 The Singapore Flyer on the left, and a narrow view of the Marina Bay Sands